Yosef Carmon: Awards

-Personal life
+Personal life and death

 Carmon was married and had four children, Tzvika, Asaf, Avital and Michal, who are all in the entertainment industry.
 Asaf and his wife are also actors.

 In 2014, Carmon was diagnosed with dementia.
 He gradually decreased his activity as an actor before retiring for good in 2019.

 Carmon died as a result of his illness on 2 March 2022, at the age of 88.